 Take Employee Complaints Seriously

 If your workers are giving you feedback about a problem that could eventually result in a workplace injury, don’t ignore them, even if it doesn’t seem worth your time at first glance.
-What begins as a complaint about uncomfortable seating and poorly-sized desks could eventually turn into a valid workers’ compensation claim for a back injury from overexertion.
+What begins as a complaint about uncomfortable seating and poorly sized desks could eventually turn into a valid workers’ compensation claim for a back injury from overexertion.
 In fact, these injuries are actually among those most commonly sustained on the job.

-This is also important to remember when it comes to claims of mental health struggles due to workplace negligence, which are being recognized more and more by insurance companies as valid reasons to claim workers’ compensation.
-Employees who experience unaddressed sexual harassment or extreme workplace hostility may require therapeutic or pharmacological treatment, just as someone would who has sprained their ankle in a slip or fall.
+This is also important to remember when it comes to workers' compensation claims of mental health struggles due to workplace negligence, which are being recognized more and more by insurance companies as valid reasons to claim workers’ compensation.
+Employees who experience unaddressed sexual harassment or extreme workplace hostility may require therapeutic or pharmacological treatment, just as someone who has sprained their ankle in a slip or fall.

 An effective human resources strategy is an investment in the long term.
 Workers who feel supported and comfortable will come to you to resolve these problems before they progress into injury or mental illness, preventing the need for a claim in the first place.

 The team at Barrington Orthopedic Specialists has a dedicated workers’ compensation department and can be reached directly at (847) 285-4220, or by completing a Request an Appointment form on our website at www.barringtonortho.com.
-Our Schaumburg location offers a work conditioning program which is designed to safely return the injured worker to full duty work following the completion of their outpatient therapy.
+Our Schaumburg location offers a work conditioning program which is designed to safely return the injured worker to full-duty work following the completion of their outpatient therapy.